Christopher-L-Massie/OSRS-COMPANION/README.md

 -Complete an array of custom made achievements to help motivate you further on your adventure

+          -Achievements for each Character to complete

+                    -Skilling Milestones

+                    -Rank Milestones

+                    -Progression Milestones

+                    -Bossing Milestones

+                    -Various other Achievements for characters to complete

+          -Achievements for Users

+                    -Verify a Character

+                    -Create a Tournament

+                    -Create a Calculator

+                    -More to come

 -Compete in tournaments against other players in a variety of ways!

           -Boss kill competitions